Increase Public Awareness, Early Detection And Diagnosis

 Illinois publishes an updated Alzheimer's state plan every three years pursuant to the Alzheimer's Disease Assistance Act (410 ILCS 405).
 The Act charged the Illinois Department of Public Health to create an Advisory Committee comprised of persons experienced in Alzheimer's disease research, professional caregivers, members of advocacy organizations, persons living with Alzheimer's, and family members of those living with the disease.
 In 2012, the Act was amended to drive the next iteration of the state plan toward dementia-capability.
 The latest update, the Alzheimer's Disease Illinois State Plan: 2014-2017 Report and Recommendations, was released January 2014.

 Illinois State Advocacy Day

-Our 2019 Illinois Advocacy Day is Wednesday, May 1st.
+Join our Illinois Advocacy Day!
 This 1-day event organizes, trains and connects Alzheimer's advocates with their state legislators, compelling our leaders to engage in the fight to make Illinois dementia capable.
 We'll bring our voices together to stand up and protect the rights of the nearly 1 million Illinois residents affected by this disease.
 In memory of those we've lost and in honor of those currently living with the disease, join us and help push Alzheimer's Association-backed legislation to better the lives of individuals, families, caregivers and communities in Illinois impacted by Alzheimer's disease.
 Transportation and meal(s) provided.
 All you need is passion - no experience required!
-For more information, please contact Kate Bobbitt at [email protected] or 708-669-2471.

 2020 Advocacy Forum